 - 5% for invoices that go beyond $10,000

-Reasonably, the company faced a lot of criticism from smaller freelancers who are still in the process of building their portfolios on the platform.
+Reasonably, the company faced a lot of criticism from freelancers who had already passed the 10% threshold with one or more of their clients.

 But we’re here to tell you that there are still ways to use this platform cleverly, minimize your fee costs, and get the best out of this service as possible.
 You can achieve a sizable income on Upwork, even now.

 This brings us to our next topic.